singpass/verify-demo-app/README.md

 ### 1.2 Run NPM install

-Open 2 terminal and navigate to "client" folder and "mock-server" respectively
+Open 3 terminal and navigate to "client", "webhook" and "mock-server" folder respectively

-Run the following command in both terminal:
+Run the following command in all terminal:
 ```
 npm install
 ```